 When you start the Management Studio, you will be asked to connect to a server.
-The default is to connect to the local server using the current Windows account.
+The default is to connect to the local server (it may be (local), localhost or the computer's name) using the current Windows account.
 This is probably what you want.